rubymonsters/ruby-for-beginners/source/14-writing_classes/05-state_and_behaviour.md

 If you think about it, that makes sense, doesn't it?

-If join our Ruby beginners study group for the first time, and we ask you for your name, you'll happily tell it.
+If you join our Ruby beginners study group for the first time, and we ask you for your name, you'll happily tell it.
 But if we ask for your Gmail password, you will probably just laugh at us, or stare at us quizzically, or show some other error message. ;) In any case, you won't tell us your email password, because